Root1V/Root1V/README.md

 **🤖 Multi-Agent & Autonomous Systems** *(Active Research)*
 - Exploring patterns for autonomous agent collaboration and orchestration
-- Experimenting with self-improving systems using LangGraph, AutoGen, and CrewAI
+- Experimenting with self-improving systems using LangGraph, AutoGen, and CrewAI, MCP, A2A, A2P.
 - Investigating multi-agent architectures for complex problem-solving

 **🧠 Emerging LLMs & Frameworks** *(Continuous Exploration)*
-- Evaluating new foundation models as they emerge (open-source and proprietary)
+- Evaluating new foundation models as they emerge (open-source and proprietary) like minimax and HRM.
 - Testing cutting-edge frameworks and libraries for agentic AI
-- Experimenting with new paradigms: reasoning models, tool-use patterns, and memory systems
+- Experimenting with new paradigms: reasoning models, tool-use patterns, and memory systems (context, short and long)

 **🖥️ Local & On-Premise Inference** *(Experimentation)*
-- Deploying LLMs locally with llama.cpp and llama-server for privacy-sensitive use cases
+- Deploying LLMs locally with llama.cpp and llama-server for privacy-sensitive use cases with security APIs and LLM Gateway.
-- Benchmarking quantization techniques and inference optimization
+- Benchmarking quantization techniques and inference optimization (Q4, Q5 and Q6)

 **📊 LLMOps & Observability** *(Research & POCs)*
 - Building proof-of-concepts for production-grade LLM pipelines
-- Exploring observability patterns with Langfuse and similar tools
+- Exploring observability patterns with Langfuse and similar tools (sesions, trace, span, logs)

 **🛡️ AI Safety & Guardrails** *(Ongoing Study)*
-- Researching responsible AI implementation with llm-guard
+- Researching responsible AI implementation with llm-guard (masking, scanner) and LLM-as-a-judge.
 - Exploring security patterns and safety mechanisms for LLM applications

 ---